 Baba Yaga is a supernatural being, scary as heck, that among many nasty things dwells deep in the forest in a hut standing on chicken legs!
 It's a weird fairytale...but a fantastic Mural Wall!

 A great thing is that Artscape gives an artist a mission to do a Grafitti or Street Art piece together with the people living where the Mural and Street Art are located.

 After a GPS confusion, we finally found the work made together with locals from the municipality...under a bridge which explains the GPS mishap.
 And how convenient that the inspiration came from Three Billy Goats Gruff.
 The Norwegian saga has an intriguing "eat me when I'm better"-theme including the three goats and a greedy troll living under a bridge.

-When doing a search and finding Code 26's artwork online we see a raw and interesting talent for tags, graffiti, and funny, smart, and cool art!
-Keep drawing and work on Murals!
+When searching and finding Code 26's artwork online we see a raw and interesting talent for tags, graffiti, and funny, smart, and cool art!
+Keep drawing and working on Murals!